Please watch our tutorial video for a quick overview:

-The Form Composer gives you the opportunity to change the style of your response form to make it look completely on brand by adding text, logos, images, videos and changing the background displayed when viewing the form on the web page.
+The Form Composer gives you the opportunity to change the style of your response or consent form to make it look completely on brand by adding text, logos, images, videos, e-signature field and changing the background displayed when viewing the form on the web page.

 Custom Fonts (Enterprise Accounts)

 Once inside, you can click, drag and drop a file or click on the box to upload a font package that you own.

 Please note: zkipster only accepts the following font file formats: .ttf, .otf, .woff, .woff2, .svg, .eot.

 Upon uploading your font package, you will be prompted to confirm that you own this font or have the right to use the font.

 Once uploaded, your fonts will be visible in the text sections of your form available to select and use.